jedington/Canvas-Your-Goals/README.md

 3. Potentially add in a Calendar (MVC)? ☐
 4. Modal page 'popups' through Bootstrap. ☐
 5. OAuth potentially for easier login / SSO. ☐
-6. Accelerated Mobile Pages / Mobile App?. ☐
+6. Accelerated Mobile Pages / Mobile App? ☐
 7. Terms & Conditions + Privacy Policy. ☐

 *See the [open issues](https://github.com/jedington/Canvas-Your-Goals/issues) for a list of proposed features (and known issues).*